minast1/Chatapp/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.tsx`.
-The page auto-updates as you edit the file.
+OR
+Check out demo at [https://chatapp-ivory.vercel.app/](https://chatapp-ivory.vercel.app/)

+You can Login with the credentials
+Email: `user@gmail.com`
+password: `password`
+Or Register as a new user

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.ts`.